patrickfav/density-converter/README.md

 This is a simple tool that helps **converting single or batches of images** to **Android** and **iOS** specific formats and density versions given the base scale.
 It has a **graphical** and **command line** interface and supports changing of compression types
 (e.g. png -> jpeg).
-It is designed to make conversion of images easy and fast while keeping the image quality high.
+Using advanced scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.

 Usage: